Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Introduction

-Mathematically, our synthesis method for \thm{thm:upperbound} is based on carefully-designed Gaussian eliminations.
-As observed by Patel \emph{et al.}~\cite{patel2008optimal}, any $n$-qubit CNOT circuit can be represented by an invertible matrix $\Mmat\in\Fbb_2^{n\times n}$, and the synthesis of CNOT circuit is equivalent to transform $\Mmat$ to identity by Gaussian eliminations.
-As our aim of this paper is to reduce the circuit depth, we use \emph{parallel Gaussian eliminations} instead.
-We minimize the number of parallel Gaussian eliminations by the following two techniques: \begin{itemize} \item For the case without any ancillae, we first establish that if the structure of the matrix is {\em near random}, then it is amenable to effective parallel Gaussian elimination.
-We then use a popular idea from oblivious routing~\cite{KaklamanisKT91} to ensure the existence of a close-to-random structure, This randomization step is then derandomized by a standard approach with somewhat tricky conditional expectations.

-\item For the case with non-zero ancillae, we adopt the idea from {\em the Algorithm of Four Russians.} Recall that in \cite{patel2008optimal}, Patel \emph{et al.} use the Four Russians' algorithm to eliminate $\log n$ columns, namely $n\log n$ elements, by $O(n)$ Gaussian eliminations.
-In this work, we deal with $\log^2 n$ columns, namely $n\log^2 n$ elements, by $O(\log n)$ parallel Gaussian eliminations.
+Mathematically, our synthesis method for \Cref{thm:upperbound} is based on carefully-designed Gaussian eliminations.
+As observed in \cite{patel2008optimal}, any $n$-qubit CNOT circuit can be represented by an invertible matrix $\Mmat\in\Fbb_2^{n\times n}$, and the synthesis of CNOT circuit is equivalent to transform $\Mmat$ to identity matrix by Gaussian eliminations.
+Our optimal synthesis, aiming to reduce the depth of CNOT circuits, is the product of \emph{parallel Gaussian eliminations}.
+We minimize the number of parallel Gaussian eliminations using the following two techniques: \begin{itemize} \item {\bf Elimination Inspired by Oblivious Routing}: For the case without any ancilla, we first establish that if the structure of the matrix is {\em near random}, then it is amenable to effective parallel Gaussian elimination.
+We then prepare the input circuit by using a popular idea from oblivious routing~\cite{KaklamanisKT91} to ensure the existence of a close-to-random structure.
+This randomization step is then derandomized by a standard approach, but with somewhat subtle conditional expectations. \item {\bf Elimination Inspired by the Method of Four Russians}: For the case with non-zero ancillae, we adopt the idea from {\em the Method of Four Russians.} In \cite{patel2008optimal}, Patel \emph{et al.} used the Four Russians' algorithm to eliminate $\log n$ columns, namely $n\log n$ elements, by $O(n)$ Gaussian eliminations.
+In our work, we deal with $\log^2 n$ columns, namely $n\log^2 n$ elements, by $O(\log n)$ parallel Gaussian eliminations.
 This is done by preparing the additive basis of Boolean vectors \cite{Lovett17} and properly balancing the trade-off between resource and cost. \end{itemize}

-Both of our ancilla-based and ancilla-free synthesis algorithms for CNOT circuits rely on the 1-factorization of almost regular bipartite graph \cite{ColeOS01,Alon03} --- a direct application of Hall's marriage theorem --- to get an ideal ordering.
-We show both our algorithms runs in time $\widetilde{O}(n^\omega)$, where $\omega$ is the universal constant for matrix multiplication.
+Both our ancilla-free and ancilla-based synthesis algorithms for CNOT circuits rely on the 1-factorization of almost regular bipartite graph \cite{ColeOS01,Alon03}---a direct application of Hall's marriage theorem---to get an ideal ordering.
+We show that both algorithms run in time $\widetilde{O}(n^\omega)$, where $\omega$ is the universal constant for matrix multiplication \cite{AlmanW21}.